 Ultimately, it's a safe brand to buy into – and since its release in late 2018, the excellent JBL Charge 4 has stood the test of time.
-But should you buy JBL’s recently introduced and already-very-popular Charge 4 (£159/$119.95)?
+But should you buy JBL’s recently introduced but already very popular Charge 4 (£129/$99.95)?
 Or might a popular alternative serve you better?
 How about the smaller, newer Flip 5, more powerful Xtreme 2 or Boombox, or even the dinky Clip 3 wireless speaker?

 If you're wondering if you should buy a JBL Charge 4 or if it's any good, read this guide first.
 We're about to work out if it's the best wireless speaker for you.

 JBL Charge 4: Should you buy it?

 Wanna cut to the chase?
 The sound quality to be had here is great: "classy and surprisingly refined for a mainstream speaker".
-If you read our full Charge 4 review, we'll elaborate further.
-On top of a levelled-up sonic output, you can charge a smartphone or tablet through its USB connection, it is waterproof to IPX7 (meaning its can be immersed in up to one meter of water) and it has a 3.5 mm audio cable input, allowing you to connect older music devices.
+If you read our full Charge 4 review, you'll see we have elaborated further.
+On top of a levelled-up sonic performance, you can charge a smartphone or tablet through its USB connection, it is waterproof to IPX7 (meaning its can be immersed in up to one meter of water) and it has a 3.5 mm audio cable input, allowing you to connect older music devices.

 It’s also compatible with JBL Connect+, meaning you can connect other JBL speakers (up to 100 compatible JBL speakers, in fact) for simultaneous playback.
 Two smartphones or tablets can connect to the Charge 4 at the same time, too.
 And like almost every JBL wireless speaker, the Charge 4 comes in more colour finishes than you could comfortably eye up in one glance.

 The fact that we really liked the Charge 4 will come as little surprise to those who read our Charge 3 review, which we praised for its “rugged and sturdy build”, “weighty and extremely powerful” sound and “useful features”.